 Students take their qualifying examination toward the end of their second year.
 The exam committee is selected with student input.
-The exam itself is based on two proposals - an "inside proposal" describing potential thesis research and an "outside proposal" on an unrelated topic, plus any relevant general-knowledge questions, all of which the student prepares in advance.
+The exam itself is based on an "inside proposal" describing potential thesis research and questioning on a "body of scientific material", plus any relevant general-knowledge questions, all of which the student prepares in advance.
 The qualifying exam will include a written proposal on the thesis work that will be discussed during the oral exam.
 The second part of the exam will involve questioning the students on a body of scientific material.
 The body of scientific material will be defined by 16 journal articles chosen by each division from 4 different areas (i.e. 4 papers in each area).
 Each student will be responsible for all 4 areas of the inside division and those from 2 areas of the outside division.
 In the unlikely event that a student does not pass, the exam is rescheduled for the following semester.

 How can I survive the bureaucracy of a large university?

 The answer to this question is contained in three words: "Graduate Affairs Office."
-The GAO staff -- Tanya Grimes, Berta Parra, Mona Hsieh and Eric Buhlis -- are knowledgeable, friendly, and dedicated to doing their utmost to help you cut through any red tape.
+The GAO staff -- Tanya (Grimes) Sullivan, Berta Parra, Mona (Hsieh) Su and Eric Buhlis -- are knowledgeable, friendly, and dedicated to doing their utmost to help you cut through any red tape.
 Berkeley is well known for taking the best care of its students among the major graduate programs.

 Are there any graduate student groups?